3. Material Accounting Policies

 Nature of services

-The Company generally recognizes revenue for analytical services over time as the Company's performance creates or enhances an asset that the customer controls from fixed price contracts and the customers simultaneously receives and consumes the benefits as and when the milestones are completed as per the terms of the contract.
+The Company generally recognizes revenue for analytical services over time as the Company's performance creates or enhances an asset that the customer controls from fixed price contracts and the customers simultaneously receives and consumes the benefits and/or as and when the milestones are completed as per the terms of the contract.
 Revenue on time-and-material contracts are recognised as the related services are performed.

 The Company has adopted the 'as-invoiced' practical expedient for performance obligation satisfied over time with respect to certain fixed price contracts.
 It permits an entity to recognize revenue in the amount to which it has a right to invoice the customer if that amount corresponds directly with the value to the customer of the entity's performance completed to date.

-Other Income
+Other Income:

 Dividend income is recognised when the right to receive payment is established by the balance sheet date.